Overview

 University of Chicago Financial Aid

-Students who are applying for financial aid at UChicago need to submit both the Free Application for Federal Student Aid (or FAFSA), as well as the CSS Profile.
+To apply for financial aid at UChicago you’ll need to submit the Free Application for Federal Student Aid (FAFSA) as well as the CSS Profile.

 The FAFSA code for UChicago is 001774 and the CSS Profile Code is 1832.